-

 We advise:

-Exercise a high degree of caution in Uganda overall due to the threat of terrorist attack, civil unrest and criminal activity.
+Exercise a high degree of caution in Uganda overall due to the threat of terrorism and violent crime, and the risk of civil unrest.

 Higher levels apply in some areas.

-Exercise a high degree of caution in Uganda overall due to the threat of terrorist attack, civil unrest and criminal activity.
+Exercise a high degree of caution in Uganda overall due to the threat of terrorism and violent crime, and the risk of civil unrest.

 See Safety.